Five foundational lifestyle habits that can help you receive and understand more dreams from God.

 You may have realised by now that these points apply to every area of our walk with God, not just dreams!
 That’s not surprising really – and we’d be worried if they weren’t.
 But as someone who advocates listening to dreams, I felt that these things needed to be said!

-I have tried to show how each point relates to our dream life – and how it can help – with some biblical and personal examples.
+We have related each point to our dream life – and seen how it can help – with some biblical and personal examples.